 A dark brown balayage is a hair color characterized by softer, more natural-looking highlights dispersed on a dark brown base.
-There is no prettier way to create perfect dimension and movement for your chocolate locks than doing it the balayage way.
+There is no prettier way to create perfect dimension and movement for your chocolate locks than the balayage way.

-If you’re craving for a bit of summery feels on your strands, getting intermingling highlights on your dark brown hair is the best way to do it.
+If you’re craving a bit of summery feels on your strands, getting intermingling highlights on your dark brown hair is the best way to do it.
 Hair artist and educator Sue Tyrell does amazing balayage work on dark brown hair, revealing the extra contrast and body you’ll get once you own the look.

 You’ll be amazed at how customizable this coloring technique is, and it all depends on you – your features, hair texture, skin tone, and even your lifestyle.
-Fan-favorite A-listers Miranda Kerr, Jourdan Dunn, Rose Byrne, and Izabel Goulart just recently proved how super versatile a dark balayage is with their hairstyles that represent all sorts of hair – curly or straight, long or short, and even on different skin tones!
+Fan-favorite A-listers Miranda Kerr, Jourdan Dunn, Rose Byrne, and Izabel Goulart recently proved how super versatile a dark balayage is with their hairstyles representing all sorts of hair – curly or straight, long or short, and even on different skin tones!

 Keep scrolling to get updated on the trendiest dark brown balayage hair colors that will make you want to give your colorist a surprise visit!